Pigeonhole Stochastic Gradient Langevin Dynamics for Large Crossed Mixed Effects Models: Stochastic Gradient MCMC for Crossed Mixed Effects Models

-In equation \eqref{eq:SGLD} of Algorithm \ref{algo:SGLD}, we have used different multiplicative factors for the four stochastic gradients of the log likelihood function.
-In particular, we use $N/n, R/r, C/c, N/n$ for the gradients with respect to the parameters $b,\eta_{\alpha},\eta_{\beta},\eta_e$, respectively.
-These choices are motivated by an expansion of the gradients by taking expectation with respect to the latent variables of row and column random effects.
-Detailed explanations on equation \eqref{eq:SGLD} of Algorithm \ref{algo:SGLD} will be deferred to Section \ref{subsec:validity} after we introduce Algorithm \ref{algo:pigeonhole SGLD} for the case with missing data.
+In equation \eqref{eq:SGLD} of Algorithm \ref{algo:SGLD}, we have used different multiplicative factors for the four stochastic gradients of the log-likelihood function.
+In particular, we use $N/n, R/r, \\ C/c, N/n$ for the gradients with respect to the parameters $b,\eta_{\alpha},\eta_{\beta},\eta_e$, respectively.
+These choices are motivated by an expansion of the gradients by taking expectations with respect to the latent variables of row and column random effects.
+Detailed explanations on equation \eqref{eq:SGLD} of Algorithm \ref{algo:SGLD} are deferred to Section \ref{subsec:validity}.
 The step sizes $\epsilon_{b_1}^{(t)}, \ldots, \epsilon_{b_p}^{(t)}, \epsilon_{\eta_\alpha}^{(t)}, \epsilon_{\eta_\beta}^{(t)}, \epsilon_{\eta_e}^{(t)}$ in Algorithm \ref{algo:SGLD} are often chosen as constants in real applications.
-Depending on the model structure, especially on the design matrix $\Xb$, we can also apply preconditioning methods to the step size matrix $\Ecal_b^{(t)}$.
-We will elaborate more on the choice of step sizes in the numerical experiments in Section \ref{sec:experiments}.
+Depending on the model structure, especially on the design matrix of the fixed effects $\Xb$, we can also apply preconditioning methods to the step size matrix $\Ecal_b^{(t)}$.
+We will elaborate more on the choice of step sizes in the numerical experiments in Section \ref{sec:experiments} and Section S3 of the Supplementary Material.